Powerlearnproject/se-assignment-day-2-git-and-github-PrudenceGatebu/README.md

 4.Creating a Pull Request: When the developer feels their changes are ready, they open a pull request on GitHub.
 This is a request to merge the changes from their branch into the main branch.
 The PR allows other team members to review the changes, provide feedback, and suggest improvements.
 5.Review and Merge: After the changes are reviewed, the branch is merged into the main branch.
 This process ensures that all changes are tested and validated before they become part of the main project.
 6.Keeping Everything Updated: It’s important for developers to keep their local branches up to date with the latest changes from the main branch.
 This prevents conflicts and ensures that the branch is always based on the most current version.
+## Discuss the concept of "forking" a repository on GitHub.
+How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking a Repository on GitHub:
+Forking creates a personal copy of someone else's repository on your GitHub account.
+It allows you to freely experiment with changes without affecting the original project.
+Forking vs Cloning:
+Forking: Creates a copy on your GitHub account.
+Ideal for contributing to public projects.
+Cloning: Creates a local copy on your computer.
+Used to work on any repo, forked or not.
+When Forking is Useful:

+Contributing to Open Source: Make changes and submit pull requests.
+Exploring Code: Safely test or explore a project without impacting the original.
+Custom Modifications: Customize a project for personal use.
+Learning Purposes: Practice coding on real-world projects.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
 Pull requests (PRs) in GitHub are a key part of collaboration and code review.
 They allow developers to propose changes to the codebase, which can then be reviewed by others before being merged into the main branch.
  The Role of Pull Request